erikvanmechelen/wind/manuscript/77mistakes.md

 The human body communicates.

-## No. 36 Open to Silesia
+## No. 36 Opening to Silesia

-As Germany or Russia.
+As either Germany or Russia.
 Unless there are circumstances.

 In a tournament game I learned Russia was opening to Silesia, because he was close on tournament points to the German player.
 That made complete sense.
 Otherwise, a Russian in Silesia doesn't accomplish much besides giving France and England a good early game.